 So what to do with your iPhone photos when your storage capacity is full, or you want to edit on a larger screen?
-Transfer them to a computer, of course.
+Deleting all photos from your iPhone isn’t always possible – a better idea is to transfer them to a computer.

 Transferring to a Mac is pretty straightforward.
 ITunes and/or iCloud will pretty much take care of everything.

 Transferring to a PC, however, especially if you don’t want to use iTunes, can be a bit more involved.

 Still, there are various ways to do it, no matter which operating system your computer uses, and each has its pros and cons.